-As of September 30, 2009, Holdings had \$253 million of debt represented by the Holdings Discount Notes, net of issuance discounts.
+As of September 30, 2009, Holdings had \$253 million of debt on its balance sheet represented by the Holdings Discount Notes, net of issuance discounts.
 The Holdings Discount Notes were issued at a discount and had an initial accreted value of \$630.02 per \$1,000 principal amount at maturity.
 Prior to December 15, 2009, no cash interest payments accrue.
 However, interest accrues on the Holdings Discount Notes in the form of an increase in the accreted value of such notes such that the accreted value of the Holdings Discount Notes will equal the principal amount at maturity of \$257 million on December 15, 2009.
 Thereafter, cash interest on the Holdings Discount Notes is payable semi-annually at a fixed rate of 9.5% per annum with the initial cash interest payment payable on June 15, 2010.
 The Holdings Discount Notes mature on December 15, 2014.
+Holdings' primary source of liquidity to service its indebtedness will be cash flow generated from the operations of the Company.
+However, the terms of certain of the debt instruments governing our existing notes significantly restrict us and Holdings' other subsidiaries from paying dividends, making distributions and otherwise transferring assets to Holdings.